 There’s plenty of events in Cornwall, one of the biggest of which is Boardmasters.
 Taking place across an entire summer weekend, visitors come together to celebrate extreme sports, live music and good times in the sun (hopefully).

 The Royal Cornwall Show is the annual county show held every June in Wadebridge.
 Spanning three days, over 100,000 people roll up to witness the fun and games of this major agriculture event.
 There’s live music, falconry, sheepdog trials, horse riding and beauty pageants for all kinds of domestic animals – varying from goats to rodents.

 The Charlestown Regatta Week takes place in St. Austell Bay’s photogenic Charlestown.
 It runs for a whole week towards the end of July, bringing together the residents and tourists alike with live music, water sports and (brace yourself) pasty demonstrations!
 Considering it’s all run by volunteers, it’s always a lot of fun and helps to raise money for local community projects and charities.

 The botanists amongst you will already know about the Cornwall Spring Flower Show, it’s one of the best loved and most respected flower shows in the UK.
-It takes place across two days in early April in the stunning grounds of Boconnoc House.
+It takes place across two days in early April at the Royal Cornwall Showground.
 Why not pay a visit and marvel at the magnolias, peruse the petunias, and fall in love with the lilies.

 If it’s good food and drink you’re after, you need to head to Falmouth Oyster Festival which takes place across four days in October.
 They’ve been dredging for oysters from this famous seaside town for hundreds of years; incredibly, there are still boats in the fishery that date back as far as 1860.
 It’s a great experience, with cooking demonstrations, food stalls and much, much more.